jmayank23/sentence-transformers-mtl/src/task4/task4-readme.md

    - **Metrics**: Accuracy may not be the best metric to track if there is class imbalance.
       - F1 Score would be better as it balances precision and recall, preventing models from achieving high accuracy by simply predicting the majority class
       - Unlike accuracy, F1 score accounts for both false positives and false negatives, making it more robust for uneven class distributions
    - Device management: Current code assumed CPU-only.
-If GPU is available, perform `.to(device)` to move model and data to the GPU for training, and then optionally move back to CPU for loss and metric computation.
+If GPU is available, perform `.to(device)` to move model and data to the GPU for training.

 ---

 ## Multi-Task Training Dynamics

 ### Task Interference and Balance
-Training multiple tasks simultaneously introduces several challenges that our implementation addresses:
+Training multiple tasks simultaneously introduces several challenges which would have to be addressed in a scenario with real data, below is a discussion on some of these challenges.

 1. **Task Competition and Interference**
    - **Challenge**: Tasks may compete for model capacity or even work against each other